PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 produced constants, missing output metadata, mixed dtypes, invalid grids, and shape/signature mismatches complete no-ops.

+The paired Swin-style window-reverse canonicalization is owned by the same `passes/window_partition_layout.py` module.
+Its two-Reshape/one-Transpose preflight also preserves historical pruning without allocating an index for unrelated graphs.
+Otherwise one optional or local `ModelIRGraphIndex` captures the graph-order Reshape objects once and resolves their current positions as earlier final Reshapes are removed.
+This avoids repeated consumer-map scans while preserving the former sequential shared-constant behavior.

+The reverse input is rank three `[N*OH*OW,BS*BS,C]`.
+Its first Reshape must be exactly `[N,OH,OW,BS,BS,C]`, the square block must be greater than one, the Transpose permutation must be `[0,1,3,2,4,5]`, and the final Reshape must be `[N,OH*BS,OW*BS,C]`.
+The replacement retains the first Reshape with target `[N,OH,OW,BS*BS*C]`, changes the same Transpose object in place to DEPTH_TO_SPACE with the exact block option and final output, and removes the last Reshape.
+Operator version, axis semantics, ONNX provenance, output lineage, public output identity, and unused-tensor pruning are preserved.

+All four data tensors have one dtype and either no quantization or the same valid per-tensor grid.
+Every internal edge is private, uniquely produced, and exclusively consumed in increasing graph order.
+The data source is a graph input, producer-free constant, or uniquely produced earlier value.
+Shape and permutation tensors are exact producer-free INT32/INT64 vectors; runtime graph inputs are not accepted as constants, and the first shape vector cannot be a public output because the rewrite changes its value.

+The changed first-Reshape vector is prepared before graph mutation.
+A private vector is updated in place.
+A shared vector is cloned with its original dtype and quantization, using the former deterministic `*_d2s_shape` naming rule;
+after that edge is updated in the differential index, a later sole consumer can update the original vector in place exactly as before.
+Clone failure is a complete no-op.
+One consistent dynamic batch, spatial, or channel dimension is encoded as the sole `-1` in the changed shape vector, options, and tensor signature.
+Contracts needing two inferred first-Reshape dimensions are not rewritten.

+Static public-input, produced-input, quantized, and shared-vector multi-chain fixtures retain exact former ModelIR and statistics.
+Extra operator inputs, floating shape vectors, a public first shape vector, mixed data dtypes, and inconsistent signatures formerly matched but now remain transactionally unchanged.
+Both production call sites supply the Session LayoutState, and a real ONNX Reshape/Transpose/Reshape graph characterizes the production owner.

 ## Managed-corpus SWAP exclusion policy

 Managed corpus validation remains strictly sequential.
 While each converter